antmicro/guineveer/docs/source/system_architecture.md

 ### VeeR EL2

-The VeeR EL2 core is configured with FPGA optimizations enabled; branch predictor, ICCM, DCCM, and I-cache disabled.
+The VeeR EL2 core is configured with FPGA optimizations enabled, and branch predictor, ICCM, DCCM, and I-cache disabled.
 The full set of configuration options used is found in the [root Makefile](https://github.com/antmicro/guineveer/blob/main/Makefile).

 ### I3C